Evgeniy331/test-task-frontend1/README.md

 To run this project you must have installed [mongodb](http://www.mongodb.com/).

-Before run this project run mongod.exe
+Before run this project run ``` mongod.exe ```

 Next step, you need install all needed modules for project.
-Run this command command in the folder of the project:
+Run this command in the folder of the project:

 ``` npm install ```